hoidn/BMAD-METHOD/arch.md

 - Input handling: if `input_file`, read contents to PROMPT after optional dependency injection; pass as CLI argument (not stdin).
 - Output handling: if `output_file`, redirect child stdout to that file while still capturing for state until size limits.
 - Exit codes: 0 success; 1 retryable API error; 2 invalid input/non-retryable; 124 timeout (retryable).

+Contracts (summary):
+- Command construction precedence is enforced; template interpolation errors surface as `MissingTemplateKeyError` and map to exit code 2 at the step level.
+- Prompt handling is in-memory: `input_file` contents are read, optional dependency injection applies, then the composed prompt is passed via argv as `${PROMPT}`.

 ## 9) Dependency Validation & Injection